 Experience the Super Weekend of Design - Aalto-Homes ja Loviisa Old Houses August 29-30

-At the Sunila Aalto Homes event, Alvar Aalto’s most extensive design project, the Sunila residential area, which is to be a UNESCO World Heritage Site, will open its doors to the public on August 29-30.
+At the Sunila Aalto Homes event, Alvar Aalto’s most extensive design project, the Sunila residential area, will open its doors to the public on August 29-30.
 You can take a peek into private homes in a maritime residential area dotted with unique white buildings, majestic pine trees, and extensive green areas.
-Ticket sales will be published on the Liveton ticket service in April.

 Loviisa Old Houses Invites You to the Beautiful Wooden Homes